 Risks of steroid injection may include:

-- Bruising at the site of the injection
+- Pain and bruising at the site of the injection

 - Irritation and discoloration of the skin at the injection site